3LexW/VBABrowserAutomation/README.md

 # VBABrowserAutomation
-Macro to use the [SeleniumBasic](https://github.com/florentbr/SeleniumBasic)
+Macro to use VBA IE automation to fill in a web form.